wp-plugins/quick-featured-images/README.txt

 1. **Adding featured images:** You can select an image or scan for the first post image to set it as the new featured image to hundreds of posts in one go.
 2. **Exchanging featured images:** You can replace or update several existing featured images with a selected image in one go.
 3. **Deleting featured images:** You can remove a selected featured image or all existing featured images in one go.

+= Options =

+You can switch between overwriting existing featured images or keeping them unchanged.
+The latter setting is the default.

 = Filters =